 Students will be supervised within the clinical setting according to defined student supervision parameters.
-A necessary part of student learning in radiologic sciences warrants actual experiences in "real-word" clinical environments.
+A necessary part of student learning in radiologic sciences warrants actual experiences in "real word" clinical environments.
 These interactions will involve scheduled rotations in affiliated clinical agencies.
 The degree of student supervision will vary depending upon the documented proficiency of the student as he/she progresses through the radiologic sciences curriculum.
 The rules of supervision, whether direct or indirect, must be strictly adhered to by all students, clinical faculty, and contracted agency staff.
 The two levels of student supervision are as follows:

+Direct Supervision

-- Direct Supervision: Student supervision by a qualified practitioner (ARRT radiographer), who reviews the procedure in relation to the student's achievement, evaluates the condition of the patient in relation to the student's knowledge, is present during the procedure, and reviews and approves the procedure.
-A qualified radiographer is present during student performance of a repeat or any unsatisfactory radiographic or medical image. - Indirect Supervision: Student supervision is provided by a qualified practitioner (ARRT radiographer) immediately available to assist students, regardless of the level of student achievement.
-Immediately available is interpreted as the physical presence of a qualified practitioner adjacent to the room or location where a radiographic procedure is being performed.
-This availability applied to all areas where ionizing radiation equipment is in use.
+Student supervision by a qualified practitioner (ARRT radiographer), who reviews the procedure in relation to the student's achievement, evaluates the condition of the patient in relation to the student's knowledge, is present during the procedure, and reviews and approves the procedure.
+A qualified radiographer is present during student performance of a repeat or any unsatisfactory radiographic or medical image.
+Students must be directly supervised during surgical and all mobile, including all mobile and fluoroscopy procedures regardless of the level of competency.